arun-dhanjal/hackathon-quiz-app/README.md

 Bootstrap Version 5.3 - Code used mainly for the quiz container, buttons, progress bar, and modal.
 Additional CSS styling was also implemented in style.css.

-Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
+Browser Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+Microsoft PowerPoint - To create the initial wireframes.

 Microsoft Copilot - For code queries and resolution of coding issues.

+OpenAI ChatGPT - For code queries and resolution of coding issues.

 [Am I Responsive?](http://ami.responsivedesign.is/) - To show the app image on a range of devices.